kainino0x/Project7-Compute-Shader-Intro/README.md

 In order to allocate memory on the GPU, we need to use the CUDA library function `cudaMalloc`.
 This reserves a portion of the GPU memory and returns a pointer, like standard `malloc` - but the pointer returned by `cudaMalloc` is in the GPU memory space and is only accessible from GPU code.
+You can use `cudaFree` to free GPU memory allocated using `cudaMalloc`.

 We can copy memory to and from the GPU using `cudaMemcpy`.
 Like C `memcpy`, you will need to specify the size of memory that you are copying.
 But